remkarthick/Devops/SwitchAsRoot.md

 ```
 Enter the password for the root

+> using - with su will help you bring up the roots's environment variables such as path as well.
+> not using - will bring only the privileges of the root user

 ## Method 3

 ```
 sudo su -
 ```
 Enter the password for your account

 ## Method 4